rayvn-42/RAPL/README.md

 - Prints the modified list multiple times.

 ---
+### Showcase

+This is a screenshot from inside vscode of the example code, the syntax highlighting is a part of an extensions which is still under development and not ready for release:

+---
 ### Command Descriptions

 For a full list of commands, refer to the `Commands.md` file in the repository.
 Below are some of the key commands: